Contents Menu Expand

 }

 Let’s review the code above to see how it works.
-When the Navigation Controller is loaded, the setupAlanEventHandler() is invoked, and our app starts listening for events coming from Alan.
-Once an event, in our case, a command with a JSON object, is received from the voice script, the handleEvent() function is triggered.
+When the Navigation Controller is loaded, the setupAlanEventHandler() is invoked, and our app starts listening for events coming from Alan AI.
+Once an event, in our case, a command with a JSON object, is received from the dialog script, the handleEvent() function is triggered.
 The function processes the object and checks the value passed in the route key.

 If the value is forward, the goForward() function is invoked, taking us to the second view.
 If the value is back, the goBack() function is invoked, and the initial view is displayed.

-You can test it: run the app on the simulator, tap the Alan button and say: Navigate forward.
+You can test it: run the app on the simulator, tap the Alan AI agentic interface and say: Navigate forward.
 The app will open the second view.
 Then say Go back, and the initial view will be displayed.

 What you finally get¶